 Low Risk Disease Management

 Our standard treatment for patients with low risk trophoblast disease is methotrexate given intra-muscularly with oral folinic acid rescue following the schedule shown below.
 The first course of treatment is administered in hospital, with the subsequent courses administered at home.
-However patients with a high hCG level of >10,000 iu/ml may need to stay in for 3 weeks as they have a higher risk of bleeding, particularly as the tumour shrinks rapidly with the initial chemotherapy.
+However patients with a higher hCG level may need to stay in for longer as they have a higher risk of bleeding, particularly as the tumour shrinks rapidly with the initial chemotherapy.
 Bleeding usually responds well to bed rest and less than 1% of our low risk patients have required emergency interventions such as vaginal packing, embolisation or hysterectomy.